yakirifrah/titan-assignment/README.md

 ### GET `/api/image-list/:{count}`

 - **Description**: Endpoint that gets a number and returns a list of random photo URLs.
-- **Request params**: count for determine the number of results per page Accepted values: 3 - 200.
+- **Request params**: count to determine the number of results per page Accepted values: 3 - 200.
 - **Response**:
-  - `200 OK`: Message successfully fetch the array of page urls.
+  - `200 OK`: Message successfully fetches the array of page urls.

 ### POST `/api/order`